dotnet/AspNetCore.Docs/aspnetcore/mvc/views/display-templates.md

 [!code-cshtml[](display-templates/sample/Pages/Adr2/Details.cshtml?highlight=15)]

-To reference a template whose name doesn't match the type name, use the `templateName` parameter in the `DisplayFor` method.
-For example, The following markup displays the `Address` model with the "AddressShort" template:
+To reference a template whose name doesn't match the type name, use the `templateName` parameter in the <xref:Microsoft.AspNetCore.Mvc.Rendering.HtmlHelperDisplayExtensions.DisplayFor%2A> method.
+For example, The following markup displays the `Address` model with the `AddressShort` template:

 [!code-cshtml[](display-templates/sample/Pages/Adr2/DetailsCC.cshtml?highlight=15)]